vanducng/datafold-docs/docs/on-prem/content/vpcs/gcp.md

 ![](../../../../static/img/onprem_gcp_create.png)

-After a minute or so you should receive confirmation that the project has been created.
+After a minute or so, you should receive confirmation that the project has been created.
 Afterward, you should be able to see the new project.

 ## Set IAM Permissions
 Navigate to the **IAM** tab in the sidebar and click **Grant Access** to invite Datafold to the project.